snowex-hackweek/SnowEx-Map-Tool/README.md

 ### Proposed methods/tools

 Prior to the Hackweek, the initial idea for building this tool was to create a more complex and functional ArcGIS map that could be embedded into the NSIDC website.
 The Hackweek presents the opportunity to crowdsource potentially better options.
 Can the process be automated?
 Are there more functional web-based mapping tools available?
+What would the tool look like?
+How can we collaborate with the SnowEx Database project team to utilize their exisiting tools?

 ## Project goals and tasks